fw2043/leetcode/Linked List/Note.md

 To deal with lots of edge case, for example insert a node before the head?
 How to set dummy node: dummy = ListNode(0, head)

-## 9. relink 3 node in the linked list:
+## 9. Relink 3 node in the linked list:
     prev.next = curr.next
     curr.next = temp.next
     temp.next = curr